christinecheng1229/REDesignR/README.md

 ## Contributions

 The author of the package is Christine Cheng.
-TODO add dependant packages/functions, etc.
+TODO Outline contributions from other packages/sources for each function, etc. Remember your individual contributions to the package are (also) important.

 ## References